danbilous1/Starwars-Films-API/README.md

-API List of Starwars Films.
+# API List of Starwars Films.
-By clicking on the Film Name, Planet Names appear.

-Warning.
+### Features
+- By clicking on Name of Film, there will appear List of Planets which were in that Film.

+### Test It Out:

+###### Warning
 While using the project, might be some errors, because API can be outdated.